The PBWN referenced below was rescinded

 The PBWN referenced below has been rescinded

-Destin Water Users has issued a PBWN for 6 homes on Mantero Way due to a line break.
-The 6” main serving these homes was shut down to facilitate repairs to the broken water main.
-The main was flushed and sampled when repairs were completed.
+Destin Water Users issued a PBWN effective Sunday September 7th at 2:00 am for 3 residential units and 3 commercial units in the area of 4765 Papaya Park due to a line break.
+The 10” main serving these homes was shut down to facilitate repairs to the broken water main.
+The main was flushed and sampled once repairs were completed.
 A copy of the door tag and maintenance report is attached.
-Pending sample results this PBWN should be rescinded on Friday July 25th.
+Pending sample results this PBWN should be rescinded on Tuesday September 9th.

 Precautionary Boil Water Notice (PBWN)